graflukas138/thewitcher/README.md

 ## ggplot2

-`theWitcher` provides color scales and functions to use with `ggplot2`.
+`thewitcher` provides color scales and functions to use with `ggplot2`.
 If `ggplot2` is available you’ll have access to the `scale_[colour|fill]_witcher()` functions: